NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/ImagineHive/README.md

    * Viewer and markup tools for enhanced teamwork.
    * Automated segmentation tools.

-ImagineHive is currently used at the Weill Cornell Medicine/Presbyterian NY hospital for clinical pre-operation review and planning.
+ImagineHive is currently used at the Weill Cornell Medicine/Presbyterian NY hospital (CI3: center for intelligent image guided interventions at New York Presbyterian Hospital, New York, NY, USA) for clinical pre-operation review and planning.

 ## Objective